-- Documentation that demonstrates increases were achieved for each applicable water source and result from specific actions taken by the facility to increase grey water use.
-This may include: - o Water use tracking data showing increases in grey water use. - o Documented evidence of facility actions to increase grey water use (e.g., evidence of process modifications, new equipment or work practices that resulted in increases). - o Supporting calculations methodologies or assumptions used to determine the improvements.
+- Documentation that demonstrates improvements were achieved for each applicable water source and result from specific actions taken by the facility to improve grey water use.
+This may include: - o Water use tracking data showing improvement in grey water use. - o Documented evidence of facility actions to improve grey water use (e.g., evidence of process modifications, new equipment or work practices that resulted in increases).

-• Staff responsible for water management can describe how increases were achieved including any calculations or assumptions made determining the reductions.
+o Supporting calculations methodologies or assumptions used to determine the improvements.

-• Onsite observations that indicate the facility has implemented the noted actions to increase water use (e.g., process modifications, new equipment, or work practices).
+• Staff responsible for water management can describe how improvements were achieved including any calculations or assumptions made determining the improvements.

-• Partial Points will be awarded if the facility has achieved increases in grey water use compared with the baseline quantity or achieved year over year increases for one (1) or more, but not all grey water sources.
+• Onsite observations that indicate the facility has implemented the noted actions to improve water use (e.g., process modifications, new equipment, or work practices).

-20. Does your facility have a plan to reduce your absolute blue water use?
-(Ref
+• Partial Points will be awarded if the facility has achieved improvements in grey water use compared with the baseline quantity or achieved year over year improvement for one (1) or more, but not all grey water sources.

-ID: watreduceplan)
+20.Does your facility have a plan to reduce your absolute blue water use?
+(Ref ID: watreduceplan)